sergey-kvachenok/gymFuel/.agent-os/instructions/subagents/tech-lead.md

   ACTION: Create comprehensive technical specification
   INCLUDE: All necessary details for implementation
   PROVIDE: Clear guidance on architecture and design
-  SPECIFY: Dependencies, integration points, and testing strategy
+  SPECIFY: Dependencies, integration points, and architecture implementation
   DOCUMENT: Performance and security considerations
   HIGHLIGHT: Security requirements and vulnerability mitigation strategies
   ENSURE: Security considerations are clearly communicated to implementation team
   REFERENCE: @~/.agent-os/standards/code-style.md for implementation guidelines
   SPECIFY: How to reuse existing components and avoid code duplication
+  FOCUS: On architecture and integration, not detailed testing strategies
 </instructions>

 </step>